-82.-(1) If the governor-general, the Governor of Madras, Provision as to . the Governor of Bombay, or the commander-in-chief of His absence from India Majesty's forces in India, and, subject to the foregoing or proprovisions of this Digest as to leave of absence, if any vince [33 Geo.
-III, c.
-52, ordinary member of the council of the governor-general, or 8.
-37. of the Governor of Madras or Bombay, departs from India 7 Geo.
-IV, c.
+- 82.-(1) If the Governor-General, the Governor of Bengal, Madras or Bombay, or the commander-in-chief of His from India Majesty's forces in India, and, subject to the foregoing provisions of this Digest as to leave of absence, if any ordinary member of the council of the Governor-General, or of the Governor of Bengal, Madras or Bombay departs from India c.
 56, s.
-31. intending to return to Europe, his office thereupon becomes 3 & 4 vacant (a).
-Will.
-IV, c.
-85, 8.
-79. 7 Will.
-IV, and 1 Vict. c 47]

-- [(2) No act or declaration of any governor-general, governor, or member of council, other than as aforesaid, except a declaration in writing under hand and seal, delivered to the secretary for the public department of the presidency wherein he is, in order to its being recorded, shall be deemed or held as a resignation or surrender of his office (b).] - [(3) If the governor-general, or any ordinary member of the governor-general's council, leaves India otherwise than in the known actual service of the Crown, and if any governor, lieutenant-governor, or ordinary member of a governor's council leaves the presidency to which he belongs otherwise than as aforesaid, his salary and allowances are not payable during his absence to any person for his use (c).] - [(4) If any such officer, not having proceeded or intended to proceed to Europe, dies during his absence and whilst intending to return to India or to his presidency, his salary and allowances, will, subject to any rules in that behalf made by the Secretary of State in Council, be paid to his personal representatives.
+3. intending to return to Europe, his office thereupon becomes vacant (a). - [(2) No act or declaration of any governor-general, governor, and I Vict. or member of council, other than as aforesaid, except a declaration in writing under hand and seal, delivered to a secretary to the Government of India or to the chief secretary of the presidency wherein he is, in order to its being recorded, shall be deemed or held as a resignation or surrender of his office (b). - [(3) If the governor-general, or any ordinary member of the governor-general's council, leaves India otherwise than in the known actual service of the Crown, and if any governor, lieutenant-governor, or ordinary member of a governor's council leaves the presidency to which he belongs otherwise than as aforesaid, his salary and allowances are not payable during his absence to any person for his use (c).] - [(4) If any such officer, not having proceeded or intended to proceed to Europe, dies during his absence and whilst intending to return to India or to his presidency, his salary and allowances, will, subject to any rules in that behalf made by the Secretary of State in Council, be paid to his personal representatives.

-- (5) If any such officer does not return to India or his presidency, or returns to Europe, his salary and allowances will be deemed to have ceased on the day of his leaving India or his presidency (d). - (a) Under 33 Geo.
+- (5) If any such officer does not return to India or his presidency, or returns to Europe, his salary and allowances will be deemed to have ceased on the day of his leaving India or his presidency (d). - (a) Under the Act of 1793 33 Geo.
 III, c.
 52, s.
 37, 'the departure from India of any governor-general, governor, member of council, or commander-in-chief, with intent to return to Europe, shall be deemed in law a resignation and avoidance of his office,' and his arrival in any part of Europe is to be a sufficient indication of such intent.
-'The Act of 1833 (3 & 4 Will.
+The Act of 1833 (3 & 4 Will.
 IV, c.
 85, s.
-79) enacts in almost identical words that the return to Europe, or departure from India with intent to return to Europe, of any Governor-General of India, governor, member of council, or commander-in-chief, is to be deemed in law a resignation and avoidance of his office or employment.
+79) enacts in almost identical words that the return to Europe, or departure from India with intent to return to Europe, of any governor-general of India, governor, member of council, or commander-in-chief, is to be deemed in law a resignation and avoidance of his office or employment.
 These provisions have been qualified as to members of council by the power to grant sick leave under the Act of 1861 (see s.
 82).
 But when the Duke of Connaught wished to visit England in the Jubilee year during his term of office as commander-in-chief in the Bombay Presidency a special Act had to be passed (50 Vict. sess.
 2, c.
+10).

-10). - (b) This sub-section reproduces a provision in s.
+(b) This sub-section reproduces a provision in s.
 79 of the Act of 1833, which was copied from a similar provision in the Act of 1793.
-The provision possibly arose out of the circumstances attending Warren Hastings' resignation in 1776 (see above, p.
-64), but does not appear to be observed in practice. - (c) This sub-section is intended to reproduce as far as practicable the effect of the enactments still in force on this subject, but their language is not clear, and was framed with reference to circumstances which no longer exist.
+The provision possibly arose out of the circumstances attending Warren Hastings's resignation in 1776 (see above, p.
+64), but does not appear to be observed in practice.

+(c) This sub-section is intended to reproduce as far as practicable the effect of the enactments still in force on this subject, but their language is not clear, and was framed with reference to circumstances which no longer exist.